DarkStarSword/3d-fixes/DOAX-VenusVacation/README.md

 value will be displayed on screen while adjusting it.

-This feature has a number of tunable parameters, which can be tweaked by editing the [Constants] section in the d3dx.ini.
+This feature has a number of tunable parameters, which can be tweaked by editing the [Constants] section in the ShaderFixes\auto_convergence.ini.
 These tunables include things such as the initial popout, minimum and maximum allowable convergence values, thresholds for how far the convergence is allowed to get away from the target, and threshold for the anti-judder countermeasure.

 3D Vision Fixes
 ---------------